This post was most recently updated on September 10th, 2021

 Alternatively, run of site (ROS) refers to a set of ad units from an advertiser running on one site instead of a network of sites.

 Let’s take a closer look at RON from both a publisher and advertiser perspective.

 In Google Ad Manager (GAM), when initializing RON line item targeting you are targeting all ad units within your GAM network/account.
 By default, Google Ad Manager line items are set to RON unless you specify inventory targeting.

 From a publisher’s perspective, there are a few pros and cons to allowing run of network ads.

 With run of network ads, the advertiser has very little control over the placement of their ads.
 Many times RON ads show up in less desirable ad locations such as below the fold and the within content doesn’t always match the advertiser’s targeted user.
 However, this can result in much lower CPMs than targeted advertising.

 Naturally, since ads are less targeted, it would result in a broader reach for the advertiser.
 Advertisers tend to go with run of network advertising when they have a product to promote that interests a large audience or if they want to increase visibility for a brand.

 Now you have a better understanding of run of network ads!
 If you’d like to find out if RON ads are optimal for your setup, why not let our ad optimization experts take a look?
-Sign up to MonetizeMore today!
+Sign up for a Starter account at MonetizeMore today!

 Run of network (RON) is when publishers allow ads to target all available ad inventory within their network of sites.